TheDLCrimson/text-classification/README.md

    - Review the classification summaries (`classification_flash_results_summary.csv` and `classification_flash8b_results_summary.csv`).
    - Compare the stacked bar charts to identify differences in performance between the models.

-## Results

-- The project generates classified response files for each model.
-- Summaries provide counts and percentages of each class (`-1`, `0`, `1`) by language.
-- Visualizations highlight differences in classification patterns between Gemini Flash and Flash8B.

-## Insights

-Through this project, users can:

-1. Identify languages or datasets where one model outperforms the other.
-2. Evaluate consistency in predictions across different languages.
-3. Make data-driven decisions on which model to deploy for specific applications.

-This comparative analysis ensures that the best-performing model is chosen for the desired use case, improving overall classification accuracy and reliability.